 One small thing to note: whilst these shorts were long enough for me (I’m 5’10”), I have seen people who are a little taller than me mention that they found the legs or the waist to be too short for them, so perhaps my height is the threshold for that.

 Above are are a selection of some of the outfits I wore on holiday.
 What do they all have in common?
 Well, I’m wearing my Big Tights chub rub shorts underneath!
 A couple of times when I sat down (as in the picture on the far right), or just in the process of moving around, you could see the shorts below the hem of what I was wearing – but the lace trim is so pretty I really wasn’t too concerned.

 Perhaps my favourite thing about these anti-chafing pants is that you can wear them as outerwear too.
 No, really, trust me on this!
 During the heatwave I’ve been in the local park a lot and I’ve found that I can wear the Big Tights anti-chafing pants as regular shorts.
-I team them with oversized tees, but my favourite has been this t-shirt dress from In The Style Curve (sold out in grey, still available in black and white) that’s too short for me as a dress but perfect as a longline tee.
+I team them with oversized tees, but my favourite has been this t-shirt dress from In The Style Curve that’s too short for me as a dress but perfect as a longline tee.